dan-mcm/danbot/README.md

 ---

 # Local Setup
-## Discord Config
+## Environmental Variables

+The following is a list of environmental variables that need to be defined.
-A config.json file needs to be included to pull your Discord Application Credentials.
+A .env config file can be added to run the project locally.
-Check out the handy [discordpy docs](https://discordpy.readthedocs.io/en/latest/discord.html) on how to set up your own Bot application.

 ```
-{
-    "prefix": "!",
+BOT_PREFIX: "!",
-    "token": "YOUR_TOKEN"
+BOT_TOKEN: "YOUR_TOKEN"
-}
+GIPHY_API_KEY="your-api-key"
+WELCOME_CHANNEL="channel-you-want-to-welcome-new-users-to"
 ```

+* For prefix & token vars - check out the handy [discordpy docs](https://discordpy.readthedocs.io/en/latest/discord.html) on how to set up your own Bot application.
+* For GIPHY_API_KEY you need to register with GIPHY to obtain an API key.
+* For WELCOME_CHANNEL you need to specify a custom within your discord server to use for new user addition welcome.

 ## Audio Dependencies